nextstrain/docs.nextstrain.org/src/reference/glossary.rst

    workflow
       also *Nextstrain workflow*

-      A reproducible process comprised of one or more :term:`builds<build>` producing outputs.
+      A reproducible process comprised of one or more :term:`builds<build>` producing :term:`datasets<dataset>`.
-      The outputs produced are often :term:`datasets<dataset>`, which can be visualized by :term:`Auspice`.
       Implementation varies per workflow, but generally they are run by workflow managers such as Snakemake.

+      A Nextstrain :term:`pathogen repository` typically consists of these different workflows

+      1. :term:`phylogenetic workflow`
+      2. :term:`ingest workflow`
+      3. :term:`Nextclade workflow`

       Our :term:`core workflows<core workflow>` can be divided into two types: